daliboru/daliboru/README.md

 Hi there 👋

 Do you like jazz?
 I do.
 Never mind.
-I'm a full-stack developer, tech enthusiast, wannabe entrepreneur, musician; virtually a generalist.
+I'm a full-stack developer, tech enthusiast, former entrepreneur, musician; virtually a generalist.
 I'm keen on MERN Stack and the concept of hooks.

 Wanna know more about me?
 [Check out my portfolio.](https://daliborbelic.com/)